vernisaz/simtotp/README.md

 Obviously that CGI Rust app can be in the same directory, where the rest of web resources reside.
 It should be reflecting in *mapping* though.

-The program needs to know *common config* directory to successfully function.
+The program needs to know *common config* directory to successfully work.
 It gets obtained automatically at the first run when the program invoked from a **terminal**.
 It's okay if the program reported some errors.

 If _.config_ file wasn't created for some reason.
 You can create it manually with a string containing a fully qualified _common config_ directory path.
 The file has to be in the same directory as *simtotp* executable.
 CGI app can't obtain the directory from the environment, because it runs sandboxed.

+Any other web server capable to run CGI scripts can be also used.

 ## building
 In case if no Rust executable for your platform or you like to build everything by yourself, you will need to: